blaylock08/Blaylock_516X_Project/README.md

 ## Project & Website Description

-The goal of this website / project is to be able to take an uploaded image from the site user and classify it into one of the following animal groups:
+The goal of this website / project is to be able to take an image or images and classify it into one of the following animal groups:

   - *Mammals*
   - *Birds*